upsight/FuseSDKAdobe/README.md

 # Fuse Adobe Air SDK

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for the [FuseAPI](http://www.fuseboxx.com).
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for the Fuse SDK.

 ## Current Version